How to Know If You Are Ready for Marriage

 Are you marrying this person or the idea of them?

 It's possible to be in love with a projection — the person you see this person becoming, the version of them at their best, the relationship you imagine rather than the one you have.
 The person you're marrying is the full current person, including their limitations, difficult qualities, and the things about them that don't fit your preferences.
-You need to have genuinely reckoned with those things.
+You need to have genuinely reckoned with those things — not as complaints, but as honest acknowledgment that you're choosing a real person, not a possibility.

 Questions About Yourself